 In order to strengthen the Soviet Union, Stalin decided that the country should move away from agriculture and become industrialized.
 He had factories built through the country.
 These factories would help the Soviet Union to fight the Germans in World War II.

 Purges and Murder

 Stalin was one of the most brutal leaders in world history.
 He had anyone that didn't agree with him killed.
 He also caused famines in areas of the country so people he wanted dead would starve.
 Throughout his rule he would order purges where millions of people he thought were against him would be killed or put into slave labor camps.
 Historians aren't sure how many people he had killed, but they estimate between 20 to 40 million.

 At the start of World War II, Stalin formed an alliance with Adolf Hitler and Germany.
 However, Hitler hated Stalin and the Germans made a surprise attack on the Soviet Union in 1941.
 In order to fight off the Germans, Stalin joined the Allies of Britain and the United States.
 After a terrible war, where many on both sides died, the Germans were defeated.

 After World War II, Stalin set up puppet governments in the Eastern European countries that the Soviet Union had "freed" from Germany.
 These governments were ran by the Soviet Union.
 This started the Cold War between the two world superpowers, the Soviet Union and the United States.

-- He got the name Stalin while he was a revolutionary.
-It comes from the Russian world for "steel" combined with "Lenin".
+He got the name Stalin while he was a revolutionary.
+It comes from the Russian word for "steel" combined with "Lenin".